VetVictor33/skillshare-gourmet-burger/README.md

 ## What it is?

-A single web page presenting a restaurant brand.
+A single responsive web page presenting a restaurant brand.
 It has a carousel, a dropdown menu, and a modal with a form.

 ## Technology used